Join the Community of Addgene Depositors

 First select the plasmids you would like to deposit.
 We encourage deposits of published plasmids, pre-publication plasmids, and useful unpublished plasmids.
 Most labs start by depositing a few of their most frequently requested plasmids.
 Don't worry if your lab has a large plasmid collection.
 It's best to start small - you can always add more later.

 Next, you can submit plasmids through our online process or by entering plasmid information in our spreadsheet and emailing it to us - simply click the button below to get started.
 Any questions about the depositing process?
 We're here to help!
-Please see our FAQs, email [email protected] to be paired with an Addgene scientist, or read our deposit process walk-through.
+Please see our Help Center Articles, email [email protected] to be paired with an Addgene scientist, or read our deposit process walk-through.